jon-jacky/Piety/scripts/README.md

 - **demo.md**: Description of *demo.py*.

-- **demo.py**: Uses *piety.run* to run the jobs
+- **demo.py**: Uses *piety.run* to run the *edsel* display editor as a Piety task, concurrently with two timestamp tasks.
-  created by *session*, concurrently with two timestamp tasks created in this script.
   The two timestamp tasks can be seen updating editor windows at the same time the user edits and updates text in other windows or in the scrolling command region.